Written by Jamie Wykes Hobday

 With reference to food intake and caloric considerations; one gram of fat is equal to nine calories (4 grams of fat is 36 Calories), making them one of the macronutrient groups that should be carefully monitored due to how calorically heavy they are.
 In terms of categorising fats; fats are broken down into four different sub-categories.

 Dairy sources and red meats such as milk, cheese, butter and steak.
 Saturated fats should be monitored carefully and consumed in moderation due to excess amounts leading to a high cholesterol level.

-Essentially; high cholesterol levels will be generated by numerous LDL’s being produced; this will result in a higher risk of heart disease and stroke.
-However, these are equally counteracted as they can bring particular benefits such as increased liver health and improved bone structure strength.
+Essentially; high cholesterol levels will be generated by numerous LDL’s being produced.
+They can bring particular benefits such as increased liver health and improved bone structure strength.
 Therefore, it is suggested that 10-15% of your daily fat intake is comprised of saturates.

 Polyunsaturated fats are seen as the healthier option in regards to fat due to the thriving advantages you can gain from consuming them on a daily basis, examples include; salmon, vegetable oils, nuts and some seeds.

 Foods such as olives, avocados and nuts are a beneficial source of monounsaturated fat.
 Positives of monounsaturated fats include reduced cholesterol level and (if combined with a caloric deficit) weight loss.

 Alternatively, these ‘good fats’ can be consumed in supplement form as a last resort of whole food alternatives.
 Supplements such as omega 3 & 6 fish oils are a highly efficient substitute as a means of mono/polyunsaturated fat intake.

 Deep fried foods such as doughnuts, fish and chips, chicken nuggets.
 This is the food group that should generally be avoided due to their role in the cardiovascular system.